Stillwater, Oklahoma: In popular culture

-Stillwater was featured in the CW television show "Supernatural" in Season 13, Episode 12 "Various & Sundry Villains."
+Stillwater was featured in the CW television show Supernatural in Season 13, Episode 12 "Various & Sundry Villains".
 Protagonists Sam and Dean Winchester track a pair of witches to the city to try and recover a valuable spell book.

-In the 2021 film "Stillwater" Matt Damon plays an oil rig worker from Oklahoma who goes to visit his daughter in prison in Marseilles, France in the hope to bring her back home to Stillwater.
+In the 2021 film Stillwater, Matt Damon plays an oil rig worker from Oklahoma who goes to visit his daughter in prison in Marseilles, France, in the hope to bring her back home to Stillwater.

+Stillwater served as the filming location for the crime-thriller All-American Murder starring Christopher Walken.

+Stillwater appears in the disaster film Twisters, released in 2024 as a standalone sequel to the 1996 film Twister.